 - Useful Bibliographic Terms

 If you’re looking for the Music Library’s previous front page links, you’ll find them all now in a Music Library Resource Guide

 Music Library Policies

 With such a unique collection of items, the Music Library uses a different set of policies for checkout periods, item limits, and fines.

 Music Library Reserves

 Faculty members can find information and the proper forms for reserve items on the following page.
-Note: audio and video recordings should be placed on reserve in the Music Library.
+Note: audio and video recordings should be placed on reserve at the Gorgas Circulation Desk.